András Simonyi

 He is the author of "Rocking Toward a Free World: When the Stratocaster beat the Kalashnikov" (Hatchette, 2019) about the influence of rock.

-He appeared several times on The Colbert Report, a satirical political show on American cable television.
+He has appeared several times on The Colbert Report.

 Early childhood

 Simonyi was born 16 May 1952 in Budapest to a Catholic Mother and a Jewish father.
 As a four-year-old, he witnessed Soviet tanks roll past his home during the 1956 Hungarian Revolution.
-In 1961, Simony's father's profession as a textile engineer brought the family to Copenhagen, Denmark, where they would live for five years.
-In Denmark Simonyi attended British-run international-school and Danish government school, learning Danish and English.
-His family returned to Hungary 1967 in the atmosphere of hope of the thawing of the communist regime.
-This assumption proved wrong.
+In 1961, Simony's father's profession as a textile engineer took the family to Copenhagen, Denmark, where they lived for five years.
+In Denmark, Simonyi attended British-run international-school and Danish government school, learning Danish and English.
+His family returned to Hungary 1967.

 Simonyi majored in transport economics at the Karl Marx University of Economics in Budapest.
 He graduated in 1975, writing his thesis on Denmark's security policy in the 20th century.
+He has a PhD in International Affairs.

 Career

-After university, Simonyi worked with many youth exchange programs, in particular the State Committee for Youth and the World Federation of Democratic Youth (WFDY), a "frontline" organization speaking out against the imperialist practices of capitalist countries and of NATO, but with a special interest in forging ties between youth organizations of the East and the West, a result of détente, to span from nato to Eastern Bloc countries.
+Simonyi worked with youth exchange programs, in particular the State Committee for Youth and the World Federation of Democratic Youth (WFDY), a "frontline" organization speaking out against the imperialist practices of capitalist countries and of NATO.
 This work brought him into contact with the American Council of Young Political Leaders.
 From 1984 to 1989 he worked for the now defunct Hungarian Socialist Workers' Party in the foreign relations department with Gyula Horn and László Kovács, both architects of the changes in Eastern Europe in 1989.

+In 1995, Simonyi became the first Hungarian Ambassador to NATO, and from 1999 until 2001 he was Hungary's first permanent representative to the alliance.